IntersectMBO/plutus-apps/README.md

 # purescript-bridge

 Translate your Haskell types to PureScript types.
+It should in theory work for almost all Haskell types, including type constructors!
+You just have to instantiate it with dummy parameters from e.g. "Language.PureScript.Bridge.TypeParameters".

 For compatible JSON representations you should be using [aeson](http://hackage.haskell.org/package/aeson)'s generic encoding/decoding with default options and `gAesonEncodeJson` and `gAesonDecodeJson` from the [purescript-argonaut-codecs](https://github.com/purescript-contrib/purescript-argonaut-codecs)